HaraldoAlbergaria/flickr-tasks/README.md

 - **group_admin**: Inside directory 'group_admin' create a new one to your specific need (name it what you want, eg: group_name) and copy the content of the directory 'files' into it.
 Create a link (or copy) to the file __api_credentials.py__.
 There are two additional files necessary to run the script:
     - **group_data.py**: Include here the id, alias and url of the group.
     - **procs.py**: Implement here the procedures that will actually process the photos to generate the reports.

+- **lenses_wide_open**: Inside directory 'lenses_wide_open' create a link (or copy) to the file __api_credentials.py__.
+There is one additional file necessary to run the script:
+    - **data.py**: Include here the camera maker, system and the list of lenses following the instruction inside the file.
+To find the number of photos taken with a _f/number_ below a given value, change the 'mode' variable value from 'wide_open' to 'max_open'.

+    _**IMPORTANT NOTICE:** The progress will be shown directly on the terminal, so it is recommended to not run the script in background.
+It will be generated a report file with the number of photos taken with the diaphragm wide open for each lens._

 - **more_stats**: Inside directory 'more_stats' create a link (or copy) to the file __api_credentials.py__.
 There is no additional files necessary to run the script and no output file will be generated.